livz/livz.github.io/_tips/Load-time-code-injection.md

 Starting from the _CalculatorLauncher_ and _CalculatorOverrides_ projects, we'll create a library to perform code injection and compile it manually.
 In the [previous post](http://craftware.xyz/tips/Function-interposing.html) we've replaced a simple C function.
 Now we want to replace the function _```showAbout```_ from class _```CalculatorController```_.

-To make things easier, we could print a stacktrace in the _```load```_ function, which performs the methods substitution in the original project.
+To make things easier, we could print a stacktrace in the _```load```_ function, which performs the method substitution in the original project.
 Add the line below and recompile:

 ```c
   NSLog(@"%@", [NSThread callStackSymbols]);